 Except for Istanbul, I’ve never seen so many tankers in a harbor!
-At all times, there are 30 or more waiting to enter the bustling shipyards.
+At all times, there are 30 or more waiting to enter Durban’s bustling shipyards.

 So far, the beaches are my favorite Durban experience.
-Nothing compares to Cape Town’s magnificent Table Mountain.
-Haven’t explored Durban’s arts world except for a Philharmonic concert and a few museums and galleries.
+For me, nothing in South Africa compares to Cape Town’s magnificent Table Mountain.
+Haven’t explored Durban’s performing arts world except for a Philharmonic concert at City Hall and a few museums and art galleries.

-“The year 2014 marks a hundred years since Mahatma Gandhi left South Africa for good after spending his formative years in this country, where he developed his philosophy of satyagraha, a form of active yet peaceful resistance to political injustices.”
+“The year 2014 marks a hundred years since Mahatma Gandhi left South Africa.
+He spent his formative years there developing his philosophy of satyagraha, a form of active yet peaceful resistance to political injustices.”

-I’m trying to understand Durban’s suburbs and districts.
+I’m learning Durban’s suburbs and districts.
 Planned to hike in a nearby nature reserve on Sunday and arrived to find zero cars in the parking area.
 Burman Bush is part of Durban’s municipal Open Space System.
-It’s a gorgeous 180-acre coastal forest reserve in the heart of Morningside neighborhood.
-As I was putting on my daypack, noticed a homeless encampment in the bushes and several threatening-looking people.
+It’s a 180-acre coastal forest reserve in Morningside neighborhood.
+As I reached for my day pack, noticed a homeless encampment in the bushes and several threatening-looking people.
 Decided to change plans.
-It’s sad that there are dangerous areas.

 Verulam Churches, Hindu Temples, and Mosques

 One Verulam street is named after George Sewpersadh, an Indian political activist.
-There’s an old neglected but interesting Methodist church near the courthouse.
+I saw an old neglected but interesting Methodist church near the courthouse.
 It’s said to be one of the oldest churches in KwaZulu Natal.
-A local man told me there were plans in the works to restore it as a historical monument.
+There are plans in the works to restore it as a historical monument.

 “The Muslim community played a major role in the history of Verulam.
-Sunni Mosque is in central Verulam on Wick Street, with palm trees in the front that are over 80 years old.”
+Sunni Mosque is in central Verulam on Wick Street.
+The palm trees planted in front of the mosque are over 80 years old.”

 Verulam is also home to Sri Gopalall Hindu Temple which opened in 1913 by Mahatma Gandhi.
 Gandhi spent his formative years in South Africa.
 Nearby Gayathri Peedam is the only Hindu temple in Africa that houses two full figure Gayathri Murthis.

-“By capitalism I just want to make this one point.
+“By capitalism, I just want to make one point.
 From the beginning of time we have had social changes.
 Power concentrated in a few hands leads to exploitation and abuse and wrongdoing.
 The whole basis of change is to get more and more people involved in the sharing of power.”
+George Sewpersadh

-I’m sorting through my luggage to leave behind excess and take only what’s necessary to the Seychelles.
+I’m sorting through my luggage to leave behind excess and take only essentials to the Seychelles.
 I’ll be arriving on Mahé Island December 1 to thunderstorms and temperatures in the mid-80s!